horyan/chatty/README.md

 ```

 ## Features
-* Every user is assigned a randomly generated name automatically
+* Every user is automatically assigned a randomly generated name
 * Users can interact with each other by sending chat messages
 * Messages are only sent if they are validated to be non-empty
 * Messages are displayed with the associated sender and relative time

 ## Roadmap
-In the near-future, I plan to address the following improvements.
+The following improvements will be addressed in the near-future:
 * restrict chat screen size and add scrolling
 * add ability to remove or edit own messages